sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md

 ## Introduction

 After you've finished writing a contract, you can deploy and call it.
-But first, you should learn how the a smart contract interacts with the blockchain.
+But first, you should learn how a smart contract interacts with the blockchain.

 As explained in the [Overview section](../overview.md), an `sCrypt` contract is based on the Bitcoin UTXO model.
 A **constract instance** is an abstraction that represents a specific contract deployed on-chain, so you can use it to interact with the contract like a normal TypeScript object.
-In this section, we will go over some fundamental concepts in details.
+In this section, we will go over some fundamental concepts in detail.

 ### Tx Builders